 • Brown Rice: A hearty and wholesome base that adds a nutty flavor.

-• Feel free to sub with regular brown rice, but refrain from using short-grain rice if you don’t want the rice to be sticky.
+• I use long-grain Basmati rice for this, but feel free to sub with regular brown rice.
+Refrain from using short-grain rice if you don’t want the rice to be sticky.

 • Peanut Butter: The star of the show, bringing a creamy, nutty indulgence when used as a peanut sauce.